Writing Research Papers in Education

 Using the APA Style for Writing Your Research Paper

 - American Psychological Association.
 (2001).
 "Publication Manual of the American Psychological Association" (5th ed.).
 Washington, DC: American Psychological Association.

 This print resource provides all the rules that govern the formatting of your final manuscript.
 Please note that this style guide governs more than just the organization of your bibliography.
 There are rules, for example, concerning your paper's font size, margins, pagination and punctuation.
-You can locate this guide in virtually any public or academic library or online.
+You can locate this guide in virtually any public or academic library or on the APA Style website.